flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

    					* Default password: Please check the flyer shipped with FlytPOD.

-3. Launch FlytConsole in the web browser using the url ``flytpod:9090/flytconsole``.
-Go to the options menu in the top right corner and select wifi setup.
+3. Launch FlytConsole in the web browser using the URL ``flytpod:9090/flytconsole``.
+Go to the options menu in the top right corner and select WiFi setup.

 .. figure:: /_static/Images/wifioptions.png
 	:align: center
 	:scale: 50 %

-	Wifi Settings
+	WiFi Settings